irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     zVar L3_QUALITY_BITMASK.
 LL
     Log Level
+LRX
+    LFR Rx.
+Internal ZV-like variable (one boolean per CDF record) that determines whether there is data on BLTS 2-3 (LRX=1) or BLTS 4-5 (LRX=0).
+    "Rx" is named after the similar LFR ZVs R0, R1 and R2 (one per LFR frequency, except F3).
+The value is constant for TDS.
 LSF
     LFR Sampling Frequency (F0...F3).
     NOTE: When used as a variable (array index), 1=F0, ..., 4=F3.